Moving-Horizon Estimators for Hyperbolic and Parabolic PDEs in 1-D: Introduction

 \paragraph{Motivation: moving-horizon estimators for PDEs} In this paper, we develop moving-horizon estimators for \textit{two} distinct classes of PDEs: first-order hyperbolic partial integro-differential equation (PIDE) systems and parabolic PDE systems governing reaction-diffusion processes.
 Our motivation stems from a well-established challenge in the field that PDE observers are expensive to compute in real time due to being PDEs themselves.
 Instead, we craft explicit representations of the PDE observer systems, bypassing the challenges of PDE discretization schemes like finite differences, which, when mishandled, can lead to numerical instability as in the Gibbs phenomenon.
 To achieve explicit representations of PDE observers, we employ the power of PDE backstepping transformations.
 By designing these transformations, we convert complex observer PDE systems, which cannot be analytically solved, into target systems that are analytically solvable.
 We then go a step further and, rather then producing state estimates using the measured signal history from the initial time, we employ the observer PDE's explicit solution over a moving time horizon, requiring only a measurement history over a constant, most recent time interval.
 This represents the notion of a \textit{moving-horizon estimator} (MHE), extended from \cite{Rawlings2003} to PDE systems.
 The MHEs we produce are the equivalent representations of the PDE observers and maintain their guarantees of exponential convergence towards the state of the plant.
 Thus, in this paper, we present a blueprint for a new direction in PDE observer design---PDE MHEs---on two separate PDE benchmark systems from distinct PDE classes.

-\paragraph{Advances in PDE observers} The first results in PDE observers began with \cite{SMYSHLYAEV2005613} presenting a series of observers for 1-D parabolic PDEs.
-Similar to the result here, the authors employed the backstepping transformation to perform Lyapunov analysis on a sufficiently simple target error system.
-Following this result, a series of observers were developed across a wide variety of PDE classes and even coupled PDE-ODE systems.
-For example, for hyperbolic PDEs, references \cite{6160338, 6573344, BERNARD20142692} skip the introductory 1-D hyperbolic PDE system in favor of presenting observers for complex coupled hyperbolic PDE-ODE systems as well as adaptive observer designs.
+\paragraph{Advances in PDE observers} The first results in PDE observers began with \cite{SMYSHLYAEV2005613} presenting a series of observers for 1-D parabolic PDEs using backstepping transformations.
+Following this result, observers were developed across a variety of PDE classes and even coupled PDE-ODE systems.
+For example, for hyperbolic PDEs, references \cite{6160338, 6573344, BERNARD20142692} present results for both complex coupled hyperbolic PDE-ODE systems as well as adaptive observer designs.
 Reference \cite{LIU201661} develops observers for coupled parabolic PDEs with different diffusion coefficients which represent simplified chemical tubular reactor models.

 Additionally, observers have been developed for targeted applications such as the Burgers equation and more challenging Navier-Stokes equations in \cite{10.1115/1.3023128, 4177273, 1583115, VAZQUEZ20082517}.
 State-of-charge (SOC) estimation for electrochemical models is studied in \cite{socMoura} and \cite{5208259} studies a boundary observer for 2-D thermal fluid convection.
 Lastly, a prescribed-time observer for the linear Schr\"{o}dinger equation is presented in \cite{STEEVES20203}.